Condeg0/Uber-Rides-Analyis/README.md

 # Uber Data Analysis
 This project performs a comprehensive analysis of Uber ride data from April 2014 to September 2014.
-Containing data oon over 4 million Uber rides in New York City, this project aims on providing visual insights into ride patterns based on various time dimensions and geographical locations.
+Containing data on over 4 million Uber rides in New York City, this project aims to provide visual insights into ride patterns based on various time dimensions and geographical locations.

 # What the Application Does